udaravima/Nokia-G_1425_G_B_GPON-NAND/README.md

 bootconsole [early0] disabled
 ```
 ## Notes
-* for me the serial consoles are disabled by default so I am blind half on the bootup.
+* For me, the serial consoles are disabled by default, so I am blind half on the bootup.
 * recovered passwords ```ONTUSER: SUGAR2A041``` and ```admin: 1234```
-* with SSH have limited access to console and shell need a dynamic password which I don't know
+* With SSH have limited access to the console and shell need a dynamic password, which I don't know
-* Extracted a UBI partition from firmware use to config the router
+* Extracted a UBI partition from firmware used to configure the router

 ### Default accounts
 ```